 The members don’t want to be found.

 The girls function symbolically in this story, hence why we barely see their faces.
 They represent a reality the idols are no longer a part of, and the desire the members have to go back to that reality.
-So as they’re up to fun shenanigans and avoiding responsibility, it basically shows what a world devoid of idol pressure would be like for them, and how liberating that would be.
-And since the death of Jonghyun came two and a half years later, posthumous context makes this reading that much more sad.
+They’re up to fun shenanigans and avoiding responsibility.
+It shows what a world devoid of idol pressure would be like for them.
+It shows exactly how liberating that would be.
+Since the death of Jonghyun came two and a half years later, posthumous context makes this reading that much more heartbreaking.

 And yet, in this video, the song is lighthearted.
 The activities are fun.
 The members are happy.
-The cuts are so quick you can easily miss the sad moments if you just turn your head to ask your mom for a sandwich.
+The cuts are so quick, you can easily miss things if you just turn your head to ask your mom for a sandwich.
 But the video and song are lighthearted and serene, and more than anything, it’s memorable.
 Even if you don’t get the story, it will sit with you just because you remember it well.

-The reason these kinds of K-Pop videos get written off so frequently is because a statement or symbol runs the risk of flying way over your head if you’re not looking actively for the subtleties.
-And that’s not a bad thing, because if you keep going back to a video, you have a better chance of finding the subtleties on your own.
-Yet many western audiences watch the videos and laugh or aww for one reason or another, because they don’t want to find subtleties.
+The reason people write off these kinds of K-Pop videos so frequently is because symbols can fly way over your head if you’re not looking actively for them.
+And that’s not a bad thing.
+If you keep going back to a video, you have a better chance of finding the subtleties on your own.
+Yet many western audiences laugh or “aww” at the videos, because they don’t want to find subtleties.
 It doesn’t matter if “Ah Yeah” is about censorship, “Catallena” is about commodification, and “View” is about escapism.